kgiann78/kubernetes-terraform/README.md

 ## Notes

+* In `terraform.tfvars` we can add env vars to use in scripts.
+Copy `terraform.tfvars.sample` to `terraform.tfvars` and update the values to use in variables or other resources.
 * At any point you can run `terraform init` to download the providers and check if anything is good to go.
 When all scripts are ready, run the `start` script to fire-up the installation.
 * In the `helm_release` resource, we are using the setting `generateBasicAuth=false`.
 This will install `openfaas` without creating the basic authentication.
 Instead we will create custom credentials and will store them as secrets: